-The Inspiration Assessment Report is a DICOM compatible format.
-It is either a Encapsulated PDF Report SOPClass or Secondary Capture Image Storage SOPClass.
-The report summarizes the results of the Inspiration Assessment Map.
-It contains patient information, lung slice images, charts and tables displaying results.
-An example report is shown below in Figure 8.
+The Inspiration Assessment Report contains the results from the LDA Inspiration Software analysis.
+It can be provided in several formats: PDF file, DICOM encapsulated PDF, or a DICOM Secondary Capture Storage.
 As explained in Section 5.5, it is important to note the image acquisition parameters.
 Please see Section 5.5 for more details.